Thailand approves tax break to boost public consumption

-BANGKOK : Thailand's cabinet on Tuesday approved a tax measure to help boost public consumption starting in January to support the economy as it recovers, a government spokesperson said on Tuesday.
+BANGKOK: Thailand's Cabinet on Tuesday (Dec 20) approved a tax measure to help boost public consumption starting in January to support the economy as it recovers, according to a government spokesperson.

-The government will offer a tax deduction of 40,000 baht ($1,149.4) for shoppers on goods purchases from Jan.
-1, deputy government spokeswoman Traisuree Traisoranakul told reporters.
+The government will offer a tax deduction of 40,000 baht (US$1,149) for shoppers on goods purchases from Jan 1, deputy government spokeswoman Traisuree Traisoranakul told reporters.

 Finance Minister Arkhom Termpittayapaisith will hold a briefing on the approved measure later on Tuesday.